-Any startup requires hiring an appropriate mix of skilled, semi-skilled and unskilled manpower as per its requirements at the time of its inception.
+Any startup requires hiring an appropriate mix of skilled, semi-skilled, and unskilled manpower as per its requirements at the time of its inception.
 This is a long-drawn exercise, costly as well as time-consuming.
-We often come across the situation where one wrong hiring can prove costly to a new start-up.
+We often come across a situation where one wrong hiring can prove costly to a new start-up.
 It may take years before the founders are able to find and form a good team of people for its operations.

 Internal startups usually do not go through this problem.
 They can hugely benefit from the expertise of skilled management of the existing company.
 They save a lot of precious time and money on hiring and training the right people for the right job.
 The parent company can provide the internal startup with the existing employees who are fit for the required role.
 They can immediately rise to the occasion and start working towards the goal of the startup.
-They have the appropriate experience of handling business and know how to come out of tough situations.
+They have the appropriate experience in handling business and know how to come out of tough situations.